arti-cat/mcp-property-server/NOTES.md

 3. **Verify protocol compliance** if working with transports
 4. **Use FastMCP Client for testing** - Not curl
 5. **Session management is normal** - Not a bug
+6. **ChatGPT integration is straightforward** - Just add readOnlyHint and deploy

 The time spent reading documentation upfront saves hours of debugging later.